-In viewing and studying the existence of a paradigm of accounting science, accounting is not only seen from one point of view but also views it as a complex social, economic and political phenomenon that is interwoven with the concept of knowledge.
+In viewing and examining the existence of a paradigm of accounting science, accounting is not only viewed from one point of view but also views as a complex social, economic and political phenomenon that is interwoven with the concept of knowledge.
 The concept of knowledge is seen and believed to be a power that can shape and influence a person's behavior in their social life.
 In the end, this power shapes and influences behavior so that this will become a significant force in shaping the concept of accounting practices in the community.
 Likewise, the life of the Majapahit people formed an accounting concept by basing the accounting concept on economic and trade activities which were increasingly rapid at that time.

-For Javanese people, especially those who own and adhere to mystical science, they are considered as mystical elements on this earth that are very powerful, accommodating cosmic power.
+For Javanese people, especially those who own and adhere to mystical science, it is considered as mystical elements on this earth that are very powerful, which accommodate cosmic power.
 (Wojowasito, 1953).
 A king who can exercise his rights and obligations in a balanced manner will receive high praise from his people.
-The praise was so high, that the king could be described as an ordinary human with such high powers.
+So high was the praise, that the king could be described as an ordinary human with such high powers.

-Based on Negarakertagama, the Majapahit power was so high and wide it was exercised during the time of King Hayamwuruk.
-King Hayamwuruk became a significant force in shaping governance in the Majapahit Kingdom and its colonies.
+Based on Negarakertagama, that Majapahit power was so high and wide it was exercised during the time of King Hayamwuruk.
+King Hayamwuruk became a very significant force in shaping governance in the Majapahit Kingdom and its colonies.
 This governance is of course closely related to its implementation in the economic, social, and cultural fields.
-In the economic field, the development of the economic activities of the Majapahit people, of course, this makes King Hayamwuruk's policy of collecting taxes based on the results that have been obtained.
-During the time of King Hayamwuruk, accounting practices became increasingly prominent when the King issued policies in collecting taxes or tribute in his colonies.
+In the economic field, the growing economic activity of the Majapahit people, of course, has made King Hayamwuruk's policy of collecting taxes based on the results obtained.
+During the time of King Hayamwuruk, accounting practices were increasingly prominent when the King issued policies in collecting taxes or tribute in his colonies.
 (Kawuryan, 2006).